-Students, who are illegally absent, truant or cut a class will not be afforded the opportunity to make up work for credit.
-Students will receive a grade of zero for any graded work missed due to illegal absences, truancy or the cutting of a class.
+Students, who are illegally absent, truant or cut a class may not be afforded the opportunity to make up work for credit.
+Students may receive a grade of zero for any graded work missed due to illegal absences, truancy or the cutting of a class.

-Note: Please consult the Comprehensive Attendance Policy on page 28 of this book for additional information.
+Note: Please consult the Comprehensive Attendance Policy at the end of this book for additional information.